 Anup, in his 50s, has been supported by Affinity Trust since November 2010.
 He lives with three other men with learning disabilities in a house in Ratby on the outskirts of Leicester.

-Anup communicates through noises, pointing and either smiling or frowning, as he is not able to verbally communicate.
+Anup communicates through noises, smiling and frowning, as he is not able to verbally communicate.

 Born in Kenya, Anup emigrated to the UK with his family when he was 7 years old.
 It was a year later that he moved into long-term care.